jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzweb/index.md

 This is certainly exciting, but you probably haven't come here to just build and deploy someone else's project.
 Next, you'll personalize the sample app using just DevOps Services' web-based Code Editor, push your changes to the project's remote repository, and initiate a re-deployment of your project.
 Best of all, this will only take you a few minutes.

-Click **Edit Code** again, and then open the file `app.js` by clicking on it in the side panel.
+Click **Edit Code**, and then open the file `app.js` by clicking on it in the side panel.
 Notice that the editor has recognized and highlighted the code as JavaScript.

 Let's change how the app greets its users with a little help from the editor.
 Click **Edit**, then **Find**.
 Search for the phrase "Welcome to the Twitter Sentiment Analysis app."